project-beyond-vision/software/bvflask/readme.txt

     - on windows go to /.venv/Scripts and source Activate.ps1
 4. dont forget to install sqlalchemy for the database pip install Flask-SQLAlchemy
-4. to start the server type in python -m flask run
+5. to start the server type in python -m flask run

-I'm still setting up SQLAlchemy with SQLite lol
+test.py is used to test whether the POST request works with the API route

+TODO: create front end for data visualization